Bennetweber/Bennetweber/README.md

 - I love Unix Systems
 - former Mac fanboy today's linux user
 ## 🛠 Skills
-- python 3 with a focus on nlp and api development
+- python 3 with a focus on nlp and api development with fastapi
 - Swift and SwiftUI fundamentals

 ## 📸 Social